Supported test types

 BioStarks dried blood spot panels are hybrid tests — they include both specialty markers and standard blood markers. getbased handles this automatically: specialty markers go to BioStarks-specific categories, while standard markers (glucose, lipids, testosterone, etc.) map to your existing blood work categories for combined trend tracking.Custom marker pipeline for unsupported labs

 If your specialty lab is not in the table above, the AI still extracts all results from the PDF.
-For each unrecognized marker it creates:- A category organized under a test-type sidebar section
+For each unrecognized marker it creates:- A category organized under a test-type group

 - A display name in plain English